klaudiosinani/tusk/readme.md

 #### Note

-The version available on `Homebrew Cask` or `AUR` may not be the latest.
+The version available on `Homebrew Cask` may not be the latest, since unlike `Snapcraft`, it is not offically maintained.
 If that is the case, please consider downloading directly from the [Github releases](https://github.com/klaussinani/tusk/releases/latest) page.

 ## Features